Stationed in Africa

 The Next Generations

-Farley learned the travel trade “at the knee” of her mother, Anne, and grandmother, Valerie Kent, a pioneer of safari travel and one of the first women guides in East Africa.
+Anne’s daughters, Farley and Marett, learned the travel trade “at the knee” of their mother and grandmother, Valerie Kent, a pioneer of safari travel and one of the first women guides in East Africa.
 Her spirit of adventure lives on.

 Farley was born and raised in Montana where her love of epic landscapes, wildlife and the outdoors was cultivated.
 She attended boarding school at The Lawrenceville School and had a distinguished tennis career at the University of Texas-Austin, where her team won the NCAA Division I National Championship; she was a three-time All American and ranked #1 in the country in doubles.